Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 Personal life insurance vs business‑owned coverage

-Personal life insurance protects your household, key person policies protect the company as a separate economic organism.
+Personal life insurance protects your household.
+Key person policies protect the company as a separate economic organism.

 To understand the fundamentals, we suggest reading our guides on why life insurance is important and what term life insurance actually covers.